Home > About us > Personal finance > Government support to help you keep your home warm this winter

 If you live in Scotland

-The Winter Heating Payment has replaced the Cold Weather Payment in Scotland.
+The Cold Weather Payment has been replaced by the Winter Heating Payment in Scotland.
 Unlike the Cold Weather Payment, this scheme doesn’t take into account the temperature in your area.

 This payment is available for anyone claiming Pension Credit, as well as anyone who claims specific benefits and meets a few other conditions.